spopp20/MusicProgram/README.md

 * nexus

 ## Current State
-I am new to using the pal.js framework and the "yarn generate" step is currently failing on the song to tag many to many relation.
+I am new to using the pal.js framework and the "yarn generate" step is currently failing.

 Error: Missing type SongTagUpdateManyMutationInput